materials-discovery/Tutorials/git.md

 | `git pull` | pull the current branch from the remote |

-# Shared Good sources for learning Git and Github

-*Please add interesting links to information and tutorials for github/git that you find.
-All staff and group members are free to edit of course and propose new links, or update existing ones.*

 ## coming soon:
 - how to install git-bash under windows
 - how to install and use WSL2 under windows.